 Cook Hip Lift

-Begin by lying on your back with your hips flexed and the feet lined up with the shoulders.¬† Perform the bridge by lifting both hips from the floor.
-Hold the bridge position and alternately walk the feet out away from the body.¬† It is important to maintain a level pelvis throughout the exercise.¬† After 2 to 3 steps walk the feet back to the starting position. ¬† Lower the body back down in a slow and controlled manner between each repetition.¬† Typically, 3 sets of 6 to 8 repetitions are performed once per day.
+Begin on your back with your hips bent and your feet lined up with your shoulders.
+Perform the bridge by lifting both hips from the floor.
+Hold the bridge position and alternately walk your feet out away from your body.
+Maintain a level pelvis throughout the exercise.